SQream/sqream_docs/feature_guides/python_functions.rst

 Use user-defined functions sparingly in the ``WHERE`` clause.
 SQream DB can't optimize the function's usage, and it will be called once for every value.
 If possible, you should narrow down the number of results before the UDF is called by using a subquery.

-.. python udfs are trusted

-.. working with python modules

-.. performance considerations